 Certain symptoms can even point to a specific electrolyte that is out of balance in a patient.
-For example, confusion is a common symptom of hypocalcaemia.8
+For example, confusion is a common symptom of hypocalcaemia (Balci et al. 2013).

 By using the aforementioned examination techniques, practitioners can pinpoint which electrolytes are out of balance and thus craft a more effective treatment plan for the patient.

-There are many different symptoms of electrolyte imbalance that can present themselves in a patient.
+There are many different symptoms of electrolyte imbalance that can present themselves, including:

 Dehydration does not occur at some standardised setpoint; it is caused by consuming too little fluid for the present needs of the body.

-This can happen by either decreased consumption or outside factors that cause the body to require more water than normal.
+This can happen through either decreased consumption or outside factors that cause the body to require more water than normal.

 When the body becomes dehydrated, certain symptoms can arise such as dry mouth or increased thirst.
 However, these are not universal indicators of dehydration.
-In fact, they may not be clinically useful for diagnosing dehydration.9
+In fact, they may not be clinically useful for diagnosing dehydration (Hooper 2012).

 Whenever the body is overhydrated or underhydrated - or when the body’s filtration systems do not operate normally - electrolytes no longer function as they should.